kemika180/audiobook_scripts/README.md

 ### 1. FFmpeg

-Used for concatenating files and embedding chapters/cover art.
+Used for converting files and embedding chapters/cover art.

 - **Linux:** `sudo apt install ffmpeg` (or your distro's equivalent)
 - **macOS:** `brew install ffmpeg`